klocus/nexbau-customizer/README.md

 ## Development server

-Run `ng serve --configuration=pl-PL --open` for a dev server.
+Run `ng serve --configuration=pl --open` for a dev server.
 The app will automatically reload if you change any of the source files.

 ## Build